 Why it matters

-- Jay Jones's violent text messages raise concerns about political discourse and the appropriateness of candidates for law enforcement roles.
+• Jay Jones's violent texts raise concerns about the appropriateness of rhetoric from candidates for law enforcement positions.

-- Katie Porter's dismissal of Trump voters highlights the growing divide in American politics and the challenges of appealing to a broad electorate.
+• Katie Porter's dismissal of Trump voters highlights the growing divide in political discourse and potential alienation of voters.

 What’s next

-- Republican leaders are calling for Jones to retract his statements and face accountability.
+• Republican leaders are calling for Jones to retract his statements and clarify his stance on political discourse.